anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 11. Querying fresh data

-This requires running the BigQuerySyncTool to update the manifest.
+This requires running the BigQuerySyncTool to generate the latest manifest.
 Once this manifest is updated, the queries will run against the latest snapshot of the data.

+## 12. Consistency considerations

 <hr>